nummacway/gb300/README.md

 ### Fonts

-Only one file, `yahei_Arial.ttf`, identical to the SF2000's font file of the same file name. _Microsoft YaHei_ is a Chinese typeface that you can probably find on your computer.
-Despite also showing up as _Microsoft YaHei_ when you open, `yahai_Arial.ttf` uses Arial for non-Chinese script, but with some differences.
-For example, it does not feature so-called tabular figures (which make any lists look really odd because names are not aligned) and the baseline changes significantly between Latin letters, making the font look "wavy".
+There is only one file, `yahei_Arial.ttf`, identical to the SF2000's font file of the same file name. _Microsoft YaHei_ is a Chinese typeface that you can probably find on your computer.
+Despite also showing up as _Microsoft YaHei_ when you open it, `yahai_Arial.ttf` is different as it uses Arial for non-Chinese script, but with some differences to the usual Arial typeface.
+For example, it does not feature so-called tabular figures (which make any lists look really odd because names are not aligned) and the baseline varies significantly between Latin letters, making the font look "wavy".

 ### Images